 Congress Reaches Agreement on FY 2021 CR

 UPDATE: On September 30, the Senate passed the CR and the president signed it.
+A subsequent extension was passed, through December 18.

 With the start of fiscal year (FY) 2021 fast approaching, the House passed H.R.
 8337, a continuing resolution (CR) to keep the federal government operating through December 11.
 The CR is a bipartisan agreement based on last minute negotiations with the Senate and the administration.
 In addition to extending funding at FY 2020 levels, the CR: